 Q: Will I be able to do BPOs as soon as these amendments go into effect?

 A: That is unclear at this time.
 The commission has the authority to determine additional educational requirements that must be completed before a licensee can perform BPOs, so a licensee would not be able to do that type of work until after the requirements are published and the licensee has then taken the appropriate course(s).
-Additional information will be made available as it is provided by the commission, but it does not appear that prerequisite course content would be approved prior to the commission’s meeting in late August.
+Additional information will be made available as it is provided by the commission, but the outline of required topics has not yet been approved and distributed.

 Q: What can a BPO be used for?